-- provide funds to each employee to meet their IT and USC liabilities, as shown in their Preliminary End of Year Statement.
+- provide funds to each employee to meet their Income Tax and USC liabilities, as shown in their Preliminary End of Year Statement.
 Each employee must then pay their liability via myAccount.

 You need to pay the additional amounts that are notified via a revised monthly Statement issued by Revenue.

 The employee's Preliminary End of Year Statement will be recalculated subsequently.
-This will show the additional IT and USC liabilities paid directly by you.
+This will show the additional Income Tax and USC liabilities paid directly by you.